Teen Dental Care

 Teenage Sports Related Injuries

 As our teen patients get faster and stronger, we tend to see an increase in the prevalence of sports related injuries.
 The severity of these sports related dental injuries also increases.
 We recommend that patients wear mouth guards when playing any sport that has a potential for high impact.
-Here at Frisco Kid’s Dentistry, we offer custom-made mouth guards which are more comfortable and fit more precisely than over the counter “boil and bite” guards.
+Here at Lonestar Kid’s Dentistry, we offer custom-made mouth guards which are more comfortable and fit more precisely than over the counter “boil and bite” guards.
 Patients with upper front teeth that flare out over the lower lip are also at an increased risk of sports related injury and early orthodontic evaluation and treatment can help prevent trauma to these teeth.

-At Frisco Kid’s Dentistry, we not only care about your teen’s oral health, but their overall health as well.
+At Lonestar Kid’s Dentistry, we not only care about your teen’s oral health, but their overall health as well.
 Research shows that teens are at a higher risk for tobacco use and development of teenage eating disorders.
 It has been found that 20% of High School students use tobacco and that 90% of adult smokers began the habit before the age of 19.
 Tobacco use can cause specific changes in the mouth and routine dental exams can help identify these and provide resources to stop.
 Similarly, eating disorders can present with characteristic dental findings, which can aid in identifying problems that could have otherwise gone unnoticed.

 Just for Teens